PranavRudra/CMSC216/Chapter15.md

 - abstraction for I/O device interaction presented as a sequence of data concerned with input or output
 - *text stream*: sequence of characters terminated by a newline (on UNIX machines)
    - on systems with differing definitions of text, library functions translate between representations
-   - for example, Windows writes newlines as a pair of carriage return/newline characters
 - *binary stream*: sequence of bytes
    - binary data is NOT modified by library functions (this guarantee does not exist with text data)